OICR/PGMLab/README.md

 	Linux: sudo apt-get install texinfo
 	Mac OS X: follow the following instructions http://macappstore.org/texinfo/

-#####2.2 Install LibNet Package
+#####2.2 Install PGMLAB Package

    - Type the following commands in a terminal:

-        cd .../your-download-directory/LibNet
+        cd .../your-download-directory/PGMLAB
 	make
-        make install (this will link libnet to system paths, making LibNet accessible from anywhere on the host)
+        make install (this will link PGMLAB to system paths, making PGMLAB accessible from anywhere on the host)

 ####3 User Interfaces

 There are two interaces to the shared object that come with this package: a command line interaface and a C interface.
-To make either of the interfaces you are required to have already compiled the LibNet shared object (3.2).
+To make either of the interfaces you are required to have already compiled the PGMLAB shared object (3.2).

 #####3.1Command line interface